College football's 50 best players in 2018

 Key stat: 63 tackles; No. 25 in McShay mock

 No one was going to replace Minkah Fitzpatrick single-handedly, but Thompson came as close as anyone in Tuscaloosa could have hoped for.
-The first-time starter didn't play like one, flashing the range and ball skills that make him a possible first-round pick.
+The first-time starter didn't play like one, showing the range and ball skills that make him a possible first-round pick.
 He has certainly been an All-SEC- and All-America-caliber safety this season, with 63 tackles, 3 forced fumbles and 5 pass breakups.

 27. GRANT DELPIT